General info about Greece

-Greece & the Greek Islands are known for 3 things: ancient civilization, amazing landscapes and high developed tourism.
+Greece & the Greek Islands are known for 3 things: ancient civilization, amazing landscapes, and well-established tourism.

 Really beloved by people, Greece is so rich in culture and beauty that it never seems to be completely explored, no matter how many times you visit it.
 After all, this is one of the reasons that brought it in the list with the top 20 tourist destinations worldwide.
 It is all about Greece, from nature to locals, that makes people coming and coming to this wonderful land every summer.